 The assumption that Jesus traditions circulated anonymously in the early church and that therefore the Gospels in which they were gathered and recorded were also originally anonymous was very widespread in twentieth-century Gospels scholarship.
 It was propagated by the form critics as a corollary of their use of the model of folklore, which is passed down anonymously by communities…This use of the model of folklore has been discredited…But it is remarkable how tenacious has been the idea that not only the traditions but the Gospels themselves were originally anonymous.1

 Bauckham then goes on to describe his reasons for rejecting the notion that the Jesus traditions and the gospels were anonymous.
-Nevertheless, many skeptical scholars still cling to the anonymous view, from well-known figures like Bart Ehrman to lesser-known bloggers like Matthew Ferguson.
+Nevertheless, many skeptical scholars still cling to the anonymous view.

 These atheist and agnostic critics argue that they have adopted their positions because they were simply objective and dispassionately followed the evidence where it led them.
-The truth is, there is nothing dispassionate about such critics, as they routinely ignore evidence that contradicts their beliefs, and often argue their misguided points with the passion of zealots.
+The truth is, such critics routinely ignore evidence that contradicts their beliefs.

 Much of What the Critics “Know” is Wrong

-The available evidence actually shows that people like Ehrman and Ferguson are wrong, demonstrate a poor understanding of first century publishing practices, lack proper knowledge of church history (or intentionally ignore it), and present biased arguments.
+The available evidence actually shows that in many cases, critics do not consider first century publishing practices, lack proper knowledge of church history (or intentionally ignore it), and present biased arguments.
 If one actually follows the evidence where it leads, one would have to conclude that

-- The gospels were most likely written by eyewitnesses and by people with access to eyewitnesses
+- The gospels were most likely written by eyewitnesses and/or by people with access to eyewitnesses

 - The gospels were not written anonymously, and the authors’ names were likely associated with them from the beginning